 Jermaine, for the lethargic reader, is one of the less famous Jackson brothers, and given that this was at the height of the Jackson years, no one really knew any other Jackson other than the one with an undecided skin tone and the voice of a fetus.
 We must give him one for effort though, his hook was quite legitimate.
 Because the GOK runs on a system of trust, goodwill, faith, gambling and other such systems of probability, it paid him Shs.
 22 million as a commitment fee then after he disappeared claimed that there was no money to renew the maintenance service for the presidential jet.

-The man disappeared after placing only one advertisement in an international magazine (One, a single one?
-You were cruel sir, you could have at least placed three, just to give us back some of the money).
+The man disappeared after placing only one advertisement in an international magazine.
 Henry Kosgey ‘launched a search for the man’.
 To date, nothing has been seen or heard of Berg, not that anyone ever expected him to be found.
 Which would not have been a problem if the entire floor mentioned earlier, and the Jermaine Jackson trip, were not all funded by the Kenyan taxpayer (US $2.6 million).
 On the bright side, at least they got a Jackson to visit, any Jackson was good enough, right?
 The bigger crime here is believing a man with a name that describes the entire male organ, okay, only one of the two ‘Bergs.’

 The Dick Berg hoax was such a successful (although not new, Lustig had done it too before) con job, and elaborate that it has copycats in Uganda.